benkeser/davidbphd_blog/20201229/organized_files.md

     )

     save(
-      summ_stats, file = here::here("output", "summ_stats.RData"))
+      summ_stats, file = here::here("output", "summ_stats.RData")
     )

 The `output/summ_stats.RData` object is `load`’ed into `R` by `report.Rmd` to obtain the in-line-referenced summary statistics.
-Note that the `R` script sources in the contents of `R/good_round.R`.
+Note that the `R` script sources in the contents of `code/good_round.R`.
 I will leave it to the reader to explore the contents of that file.
 This step is included in this tutorial to mimic how one might bring in more general outside functions.\[efn\_note\] Power users should consider the benefits of including a project-specific `R` package to formalize the documentation of such functions.
-You can see in `R/good_round.R` I am including [`roxygen2`](https://roxygen2.r-lib.org/)-style documentation, anticipating that this function may eventually be moved into a package.\[/efn\_note\]
+You can see in `code/good_round.R` I am including [`roxygen2`](https://roxygen2.r-lib.org/)-style documentation, anticipating that this function may eventually be moved into a package.\[/efn\_note\]